dfsj66011/obsidian_note/专题/Normalization.md

 > Batch normalization also sometimes reduces generalization error and allows dropout to be omitted, due to the noise in the estimate of the statistics used to normalize each variable. — Page 425, [Deep Learning](https://amzn.to/2NJW3gE), 2016.

-## RMSNorm

-- RMSNorm is a normalization technique designed for deep networks.
-Like other normalization methods such as Batch Normalization and Layer Normalization, the goal of RMSNorm is to stabilize and potentially accelerate the training of deep neural networks.
-- RMSNorm works by normalizing the root mean square (RMS) of the activations.
-The key formula for RMSNorm is:

-y=x1N∑Ni=1x2i+ϵ‾‾‾‾‾‾‾‾‾‾‾‾‾‾√+by=x1N∑i=1Nxi2+ϵ+b

-- where:
-    - yy is the output after normalization.
-    - xx is the input activation.
-    - NN is the number of elements in $x$.
-    - ϵϵ is a small constant to prevent division by zero.
-    - bb is a bias term.
-- This normalization technique is relatively simple and does not require maintaining moving averages like in Batch Normalization, making the implementation straightforward.
-The method scales the activations by the inverse of their RMS value, which can help in stabilizing the magnitudes of activations throughout the network.
-- When considering RMSNorm or any other normalization technique, it’s essential to test it in the context of your specific application and compare its performance to other methods to determine its suitability.

 ## FAQs